sagemath/trac_to_gh/Issue 8361.md

 Keywords: iterator, integer, vector

+Add an iterator for IntegerVectors

+Old proposition :
 Using improvement of SearchForset and the breath_first_search_iterator inside it, implement an iterator over all integers vectors.

 depend on #8288